yummywakame/100-days-of-code/log.md

 ### Day 15: July 11, 2018

-**Today's Progress**: D15 #100DaysOfCode 👩‍💻 imported the Earthquake app from #udacity's repo.
+**Today's Progress**: imported the Earthquake app from #udacity's repo.
 Also tried to create a custom Java class for my tour guide's database so that I can use only one FragmentAdapter, and have tabs search by category.
 Still battling with it thanks to context().

+### Day 16: July 12, 2018 ###

+**Today's Progress**: Quite a bit behind this week due to visiting family in the hospital and other stuff going on, but managed to squeeze in an hour tonight to learn a bit more about JSON.
+Plan to forge ahead Friday night!
+Since13 is my lucky number :)